walles/headsetharry/README.md

 5. ```git push --tags```

 # TODO Before Releasing on Android Market
+* Make it possible for users to send me the most recent log excerpt when they think Harry misbehaves.
 * I have a feeling that after I started using this app, sometimes voice calls over Bluetooth SCO don't produce any sound.
 Try to repro this and determine if we should do something differently.